EricEisaman/sigma-bbu/FOUNDATIONS.md

 * Cheap **MCU boards** (like STM32 or ESP32) can be used for RTOS practice, though **QEMU** can simulate them for free.
 * **Learning Programs:**
 * **Research Science Institute (RSI):** A highly selective summer program for high schoolers where this type of original research can be presented.
-* **Ringzer0 Training:** Provides professional-level training materials on baseband emulation and fuzzing 3, 22\.
+* **Ringzer0 Training:** Provides professional-level training materials on baseband emulation and fuzzing.

 ### Student Research Journey Outline